 How to manage your finances to help reduce mental stress

 It is almost impossible to avoid having debt altogether, a mortgage is a debt and after all most people aren't lucky enough to pay for their new car outright.
-It is important however to stay on top of your finances to avoid them spiralling out of control.
+It is important however to stay on top of your finances to avoid them spiralling out of control and to understand the difference between good debt and bad debt.
 It can be difficult to maintain control of your finances, particularly if you are suffering with mental health issues but there are charities, websites and apps that can help you to manage your money.
 For example, app-only banks such as Monzo and Starling Bank have a function that can block problem spending such as gambling transactions.

 With Monzo, once the block is activated, the only way to remove the block is to speak to a customer service agent.
 Even then, you'll have to wait an additional 48 hours before you can turn it off yourself.